Diptesh2001/City_Database/README.md

 # City_Database

-- A city database impplemented using C.
+## Problem Statement

+## Specifications and Flow (Use Case)

+- Insertion of records into the database
+- Deletion of records from the database by Name of the city, Coordinates of the city
-- Each database record contains the name of the city (a string of arbitrary length) and the coordinates of the city expressed as integer x and y coordinates.
+- Searching for a record in the database by	Name of the city, Coordinates of the city
-- The database allows records to be inserted, deleted by name or coordinate, and searched by name or coordinate.
-- Database also allows to print all records within a given distance of a specified point (capital city).
+- Print all records within a given distance from capital city
+- Printing all records present in the database

+## Design

+- Data Structure: Doubly Linked List, which is a linked data structure that consists of a set of sequentially linked records called nodes
+- Each node contains two fields, called links, that are references to the previous and to the next node in the sequence of nodes.